Eagles defensive coordinator Jim Schwartz expects Russell Wilson to be great — and to shut him down

 Wilson saw the Eagles so recently, Schwartz was asked if he would try to do anything different, to give the QB a look he might not be expecting.

 “We have a pretty long history.
-We played out there [in 2016 and 2017, losing both games].
+We played out there (in 2016 and 2017, losing both games).
 At this point of the season, you sort of are what you are when it comes to a lot of your stuff. … It just sort of turns into no real surprises,” Schwartz said.

 “I’ll take you back a couple weeks.
 We didn’t do anything different against Dallas than we did the first time; obviously the game was a lot different, but I attribute that more to the spirit the players played with, and fundamentals and execution and teamwork, and all those intangible things that sometimes get overlooked when people talk about chess matches, schemes, and things like that.